The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki File.md

-> [!NOTE]
-            This function will not work on remote files as the file to be examined must be accessible via the server's filesystem.> [!NOTE]
-            This function is not implemented on Windows platforms.> [!TIP] Use posix_getgrgid() to resolve it to a group name.

 ### ### Changes group ownership of symlink

 _Attempts to change the group of the symlink filenames to group.
 Only the superuser may change the group of a